 The first person students should talk with is their roommate, who may not even realize that there is a concern.
-If that approach is uncomfortable or awkward, students should go to their RA for assistance in identifying the best approach.
+If that approach does not work, students should go to their RA for assistance in identifying the best approach.
 The RA can also be helpful in facilitating a discussion between roommates.